 8. Heart-Shaped Lips

 Heart-shaped lips have a defined cupid’s bow and a sharp lower lip that makes a shape of a heart.
 To bring more attention to the heart, dab some highlighter on the cupid.
 Smudge the lip liner towards the outline if you want to blur out the edges.

 9. Downward-Turned Lips

 Down-turned lips tend to have a slight dip or frown towards the corners.
 This lower lip shape has a downward protruding appearance.
 To counter this, apply lipsticks or formulas that do not fill your lips.
-Use a darker lip color than your lip shade to creates an illusion of a shadow.
+Use a darker lip color than your lip shade to create an illusion of a shadow.
 You can go for botulinum toxin injectionsi XA protein injected into a muscle to relax it to improve its appearance or treat certain spasms. .

 There is no ideal lip shape.
 Only the right techniques can make your lips look their absolute best.
 Here are a few tips on how you can take care of your lips.